 The Migrant Medical Kit group studied the health of migrants crossing the Tijuana/San Diego border.
 They discovered high migrant death rates, extreme geographical conditions of the Sonoran Desert, and frequent instances of violence.
 They designed "The Corazón Project", a hypothetical non-profit organization with a goal of distributing medical kits to migrants.
 As their slogan goes, "It Comes From the Heart."

 Group 5: Mapping Migration

 The Mapping Migration group studied the paths that refugees currently have to take when fleeing their home countries and the obstacles they encounter.
 They researched and mapped common migrant routes that refugees from Central America and the Middle East must take and wrote about barricades they have to overcome.
 They've designed maps showing the various treacherous paths that refugees experience in their efforts to escape.

 Following all Demo Nights, students end the trimester by deeply reflecting upon their growth throughout the prior 12 weeks.
 In their final Presentations of Learning (POLs), students deliver a filmed presentation to classmates and teachers describing the highs and lows of their learning journeys and what they have learned about themselves as individuals and collaborators.

 Think project-based learning could benefit your child?
-Join us at an upcoming Open House to learn more about our program and tour our school!
+Join us at an upcoming Open House to learn more about our program!